90 day Reporting

 When using a re-entry permit this ensures that you can leave Thailand and return without invalidating your visa.
 Your visa will simply pick up where you left off when you left Thailand.
 If you leave Thailand without a re-entry permit in your passport then you will invalidate you visa as soon as you leave Thailand.

 You need to report to Thai immigration every 90 days once the visa has been extended.
 This goes for anyone with an extended visa be is a marriage visa, retirement visa or a work permit.
-If you do not report to Thai immigration you will be charged 500THB per day for everyday that you are late to a maximum of 2,000THB as at the time of writing.
+If you do not report to Thai immigration you will be fined that you are late.
+The fine is 2,000THB as at the time of writing.

 You can report to Thai immigration in 3 ways: